 No parent likes to receive the call that their child was injured at school or at their sporting event.
 One of the most common injuries is to the teeth and mouth.
 The front teeth and soft tissues of the tongue, lips, and inner cheeks.
-No injury can be avoided entirely, but they can be prevented.
+No injury can be avoided entirely, but it can be prevented.

 Protective Gear for Mouths and Teeth

 Most helmets protect the head, but not the mouth specifically.
-They should always be worn when batting, during football, hockey, cycling and other sports that have concussion risk.
+They should always be worn when batting, during football, hockey, cycling, and other sports that have concussion risk.
 Most helmets extend beyond the face and just might protect your teeth during a face plant.

 Baseball catchers, hockey goalies, football players all should be playing with helmets that have face cages.
 This is the best protection against a nasty mouth injury.